Use this VanConnect form to alert us about graffiti.Report graffiti on public property

 Find answers to your questions around graffiti, tagging, murals, and more.

 A mural is a painting, mosaic, or relief artwork applied to exterior walls, facilities, or structures.
-Both the City and the Park Board have guidelines for the successful creation of murals.
-If you want to create a mural, start by contacting them.

 The graffiti bylaw requires property owners to have graffiti removed within 10 days of being served a notice from the City.
 Graffiti is considered vandalism under the law when it is painted on private or public property without permission, with a minimum fine of $500.